ir-regular/hopper/README.md

 All functions are therefore defined in a file that also contains a relevant interface used by Collection classes.
 If you use a Collection class, the file gets autoloaded and therefore functions become available.

+### Namespacing library functions

+When using a namespaced function as a callable string, PHP requires you to provide a fully qualified function name, even if you `use function`.
+Such is life.

+This is inconvenient when composing functions.
+I'm thinking of ways to allow short strings, specifically for library functions.
+Treat this as a feature under development.

 ### Collection classes